Overview of the Process

 Federal law mandates that employment at MIT is dependent on providing proof of identity and authorization to work in the U.S.

 On or before their first day of work, employees and student workers must complete Section 1 of the I-9 form electronically in MIT’s online system.
 The employee/student worker has three business days from hire date to present original supporting documentation in person to the Atlas Service Center.
 The I-9 Representative will login to the system, review the completed section 1 along with employee’s original supporting documents, complete section 2 and record the work authorization information into the SAP HR Payroll system.

 1. Where to Access Section 1 of the I-9 Form

 New student workers may complete the I-9 form below.

 2. Supporting Documents

-For MIT to complete the I-9 form, the employee or student worker must provide the original document(s) referred to in lists A, B, and C on the LISTS OF ACCEPTABLE DOCUMENTS page of the form.
+For MIT to complete the I-9 form, the employee or student worker must provide the original document(s) referred to in lists A, B, and C on the Lists of Acceptable Documents.
 An employee or student worker may not begin work at MIT until their I-9 form has been completed.